-When I say Coca-Cola, what color comes to mind?
+When we say Coca-Cola, what color comes to mind?
 Which typeface?
 More so than perhaps any other brand, Coca-Cola has a look that is recognizable from miles away.

-2. Sound: A brand’s sound is embodied in its voice.
+2. Sound: A brand’s sound is embodied in things like its voice, music, and other sonic branding.
 The style of the verbal language it employs in conveying its message and the tone in which that message is conveyed are the primary attributes that define brand voice.

-3. Action: The way a brand acts is the way it behaves in the context of the larger world.
-It’s the unique way it engages with customers so as to foster a feeling of identity and special connection.
+3. Action: Finally, a brand’s action is the way it behaves in the context of the larger world.
+It’s the unique way it engages with customers to foster a feeling of identity and special connection.

 Virgin has positioned itself in the role of Robin Hood in its various brand iterations.
 It disrupts industries that are dominated by monolithic corporations, stealing from the proverbial rich and giving to the “poor” (read consumers) via lower-cost, higher-quality experiences.

-We may not be able to shake their hands or give them hugs, but that doesn’t mean we don’t relate to the brands in our lives as if they were people too.
+We may not be able to shake their hands or give them hugs, but that doesn’t mean we don’t relate to the brands in our lives as if they were people themselves.
 In many cases, the connections we forge with our preferred brands define who we are.
-And it isn’t the brand itself with which we identify, it’s the brand personality.

-Its quirks and idiosyncrasies differentiate a brand.
-How it looks, sounds, and acts as an agent in the world should be purposefully aligned with positioning.
-Understand the psychology of brand personality will help you craft an authentic and, above all, consistent brand personality that is relevant and relatable to your ideal customer.
+Its quirks and idiosyncrasies are what make your brand relatable, and differentiate from the competition—ideally on a deep and meaningful level.
+How it looks, sounds, and acts as an agent in the world should be purposefully aligned with your brand positioning.

 Editor’s Note: This post was originally published in June 2015 and has been updated with additional insights.